iamgeniuswei/ATCCS/README.md

 # ATCCS
-ATCCS is the abbreviation of Astronomical Telescope Central Control System
+ATCCS is the abbreviation of Astronomical Telescope Central Control System.